dbharti-TW/dbharti_TW_portfolio/API Reference Sample/GPay UPI REST APIs/API Reference_Gpay UPI Intergration API.md

 - [Payment API](#2-payment-api)
     - [Initiate a payment](#initiate-a-payment)

-The [Response Error Codes](#response-error-codes) section describes the error returned by endpoints when an execution fails.
+The [Response Error Codes](#response-error-codes) section describes the error returned by the endpoints when an execution fails.

 ## 1. User API
 ---

 User API enables you to manage user information.
-The methods are used to create, update, and delete user objects and retrieve user data in mass or filtered by user ID.
-The endpoint of User API are described in section.
+The methods are used to create, update, and delete user objects and retrieve user data in bulk or filtered by user ID.
+The endpoints of the User API are described in this section.

 ### List users